Energy Efficient Dual-Functional Radar-Communication: Rate-Splitting Multiple Access, Low-Resolution DACs, and RF Chain Selection: Simulation Results

-Next, we investigate the performance in the tracking mode of the radar system.
-Fig.~\ref{fig:crlbvsee} shows the EE performance with respect to CRLB for $b=\lbrace{4, 8\rbrace}$, $P_{F}=10^{-7}$, and $SR>5$ b/s/Hz under perfect and imperfect CSIT.
-We consider the angle estimation performance for a single target at angle $\pi/4$ and the reference covariance matrix is set as $\mathbf{a}(\pi/4)\mathbf{a}(\pi/4)^{H}$.
-The curves shown in Fig.~\ref{fig:pdvsee} are obtained by running simulations for $\tau=\lbrace{45, 46, \ldots, 70\rbrace}$ and $R_{th}=0.5$ b/s/Hz, and picking the best performance points that satisfy $SR>5$ b/s/Hz.
 Similar to the case in detection performance, RSMA achieves higher EE than SDMA under both perfect and imperfect CSIT.
-The number of active antennas used to achieve a given CRLB performance are similar with RSMA and SDMA, as opposed to the case with average detection probability.
-This is due to the reference covariance matrix for minimizing CRLB being a non-sparse matrix.
-This, in turn, requires higher number of active antennas to decrease the distance between the designed and reference covariance matrix and reduce CRLB for both RSMA and SDMA.
+The number of active antennas used to achieve a given CRB performance are similar with RSMA and SDMA, as opposed to the case with average detection probability.
+This is due to the reference covariance matrix for minimizing CRB being a non-sparse matrix.
+This, in turn, requires higher number of active antennas to decrease the distance between the designed and reference covariance matrix and reduce CRB for both RSMA and SDMA.

-Next, we analyze the communications system performance.
-Fig.~\ref{fig:srvsee} shows the EE performance with respect to sum-rate for $b=\lbrace{4, 8\rbrace}$, $P_{F}=10^{-7}$, and $\bar{P}_{D}>0.8$ under perfect and imperfect CSIT.
-As in the simulations for Fig.~\ref{fig:pdvsee}, the curves shown in Fig.~\ref{fig:pdvsee} are obtained by running simulations for $\tau=\lbrace{1, 1.5, \ldots, 8\rbrace}$ and $R_{th}=1$ b/s/Hz, and picking the best performance points that satisfy $\bar{P}_{D}>0.8$ b/s/Hz.
-For a better convergence performance, the covariance matrix distance constraint \eqref{eqn:radar} is modified to consider the distance only between the diagonal elements of the designed and reference covariance matrices due to the sparse nature of the reference matrix.
-Similar to the case in radar metrics, RSMA achieves a higher EE while achieving similar sum-rate performance compared to SDMA.
-Consequently, we can conclude that RSMA can achieve a higher EE while guaranteeing a given radar and communications performance, owing to its larger design space and improved interference management capabilities.